DQNEO/rsolo/README.md

 rsolo cook --vagrant
 ```

-Or if you want to use other json file (e.g. nodes/foo.json )
+Or if you want to use another json file (e.g. nodes/foo.json )

 ```
 rsolo prepare --vagrant -N foo